9 Best Trail Running Shoes For Hiking

 Width Options Regular, European sizing

-Why We Recommend Part of the La Sportiva Mountain Running Shoe line, the Bushido II is stable, grippy, and protective on rugged and technical terrain.
+Why We Recommend Part of the La Sportiva Mountain Running Shoe line, the Bushido III is stable, grippy, and protective on rugged and technical terrain.
 The original Bushido was Trail Runner magazine Editors’ Choice Award, and the second generation is even more versatile.
 Moderate cushioning balances feeling the ground and comfort.
 The stiff and supportive sole is stable on rough terrain but unsuitable for the road.
+This trail runner is now available in a wide fit.

-The Italian sizing can be narrow and doesn’t always translate, so expect to size up by a half or full size.
+These Italian shoes can be narrow, and they recommend sizing up by a half size.

-There is also the La Sportiva Bushido II GTX with waterproof Gore-tex for women and men.
+There is also the La Sportiva Bushido III GTX with waterproof Gore-tex for women and men.

 Check Prices: Men REI | Backcountry | Moosejaw | La Sportiva Women REI | Backcountry | Moosejaw | La Sportiva